hype8912/hype8912.github.io/other/electric_conversion.md

 ## Transmission

-The selection for a 2-speed powerglide transmission is because the Tesla Model S comes with a 2-speed transmission.
+The selection for a 2-speed Powerglide transmission is because the Tesla Model S comes with a 2-speed transmission.
 They switched to the 2-speed after destroying too many transmissions.
 The hydraulic pump will be used to circulate the transmission fluid since the torque converter will be removed.

 * Short aluminum power glide 2-speed without torque converter
 * Electric hydraulic pump